symmetryinvestments/interview-projects/median-d/README.md

 median (D)
 ============

-This project contains an implementation of finding the median of a set of integers in C++, with the very simple API and implementation in `median.d`:
+This project contains an implementation of finding the median of a set of integers in D, with the very simple API and implementation in `median.d`:

 ```d